nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       4. Placement of the Final Restoration: Once the custom inlay or onlay is ready, the temporary restoration, if used, is removed, and the permanent restoration is carefully placed and bonded to the tooth using dental cement.
 The dentist will ensure that the fit is precise and that the restoration seamlessly blends with the surrounding teeth.

+       1. How long do inlays and onlays typically last?
+      Ans: Inlays and onlays are known for their durability and can last for many years, especially with proper oral hygiene and regular dental check-ups.

+      2. Are there any dietary restrictions after getting an inlay or onlay?

+      Ans: While there are no specific restrictions, it is advisable to avoid biting down on extremely hard foods or objects to prevent damage to the restoration

+      Contact our dental office today to schedule a consultation and explore how inlays and onlays can help restore your smile while preserving your natural tooth structure

     imageUrl: img/dental-check-up-3845713.jpg
   - heading: Social Committments - giving back to society